spraakbanken/swell-project/Anonymization_guidelines.md

 *I en dag såg vi en stor demstration det var för mycket människor vill inte **Turkiets < country, genitive >** statsminister **Ardogan < surname >** och vi kände mycket **glad < sensitive >** för att det var första dag ser vi en **fri < sensitive >** **demstration < sensitive >***.

-### 16. Comments < OBS! >, document comments
+### 16. Comments < OBS! >, < Com! >, document comments
    * The < OBS! > tag is used for marking a place to return to or for making comments which may be useful for later stages in the work with making the text ready for the corpus (i.e. normalization and correction annotation).
+   * The < Com! > tag is used for marking specific text sequences in need of comments which are judged to be useful for the future users of the corpus and which are thus intended to be kept in the published corpus.
-The < OBS! > label is connected to an "edge comment" field where work notes may be made.
+   * Both the < OBS! > tag and the < Com! > tag are connected to an "edge comment" field where notes may be made.
 The label(s) get red-pink background for easier identification when there is a need to return to it/them.
    * There is also a *document comment* field in which notes about the text as a whole may be made.
 These notes may provide essential information for later stages (normalization, correction annotation), or in some cases information which is meant for the corpus user and which is thus meant to be kept in the published corpus.

 ![](https://ws.spraakbanken.gu.se/ws/swell/png?'Alice%5C's'%3A1%3AOBS!%3A'firstname_female'%3Agen%20wallet%20was%20stolen%20.%2F%2F'Alice%5C's'%20wallet%20was%20stolen%20.)

 ## For < sensitive > we need to evaluate if subgroups are needed:
-religion, ethnicity, sexual orientation, political views, events that might reveal a person, physical and mental disabilities Number of siblings, family members
+religion, ethnicity, sexual orientation, political views, physical and mental disabilities

-## Information about languages spoken by the writer is not psedonymized
+## Information about languages spoken by the writer is not pseudonymized
 Although information about languages spoken by the writer may help identifying the writer, such information is not pseudonymized, since this information is nevertheless included in the metadata which will be available for the corpus users.

 ## To be included: